StephanCoast/BicycleBuilderServer/README.md

 # BicycleBuilder - Server
-Run your BicycleBuilder - Server and access it with multiple clients in your bike shops.
+Run your BicycleBuilder - Server and access it with multiple BicycleBuilderClients in your bike shops.
 Customize the bikes of your portfolio.